 The faculty regularly attends seminars, participates in professional development activities, and networks with other faculty in the information technology field.

 The faculty in the CIS program serve as student advisors, assisting students in making informed class selections.
-The CIS program offers a variety of programming, systems analysis, networking, Web design and development, and information technology classes.
+The CIS program offers a variety of programming, systems analysis, networking, data science, Web design and development, and information technology classes.

 In tandem with her faculty position, Professor Kokoska is the Program Coordinator and oversees the day-to-day operation of the CIS program.
 She also maintains the informal CIS Website

-In addition to three full-time faculty members, the Computer Information Systems program has an impressive complement of adjunct instructors who teach classes in the discipline.
+In addition to four full-time faculty members, the Computer Information Systems program has an impressive complement of adjunct instructors who teach classes in the discipline.
 Many of the part-time faculty are employed full time in the area in which they instruct and bring to the class an unparalleled industry perspective.

 My IT career started in 2000 when I joined the US Navy as an Information System Technician (IT).
 During my military career I worked in a wide range of IT areas,from help desk technician to manager, system administrator to network administrator, ...
 View More